rxt1077/resume/README.md

 A large portion of my work includes helping administration inform their decisions with data.
 I utilize data visualization tools (Jupyter/iPython notebooks) as well as frameworks for data processing (MapReduce / Pandas) to provide insights that drive district decision making.
-I also traing teachers and admin on how to perform their own analysis from the distric level down to individual student goal setting.
+I also train teachers and admin on how to perform their own analysis from the distric level down to individual student goal setting.

 As my duties are so varied, I strive to automate and document as much as possible.